ZiadAliKhalifa/Ghallerya-Frontend/README.md

 ![](https://turbologo.com/articles/wp-content/uploads/2020/03/owl-logo-1.png)

-Hedwig is codename for an image storage site.
+Ghallerya is codename for an image storage site.
 It connects photographers in Egypt and the middle east to marketing agencies in need of royalty-free imagary.

 The website is made in client rendered react.
 Uses a normal `create-react-app` bootstrapping.